 Importantly, avoid falling into the trap of eco-shaming others or believing personal responsibility alone will solve the climate crisis.
 The fossil fuel industry has spent decades promoting the narrative that climate change is primarily an individual responsibility problem, deflecting attention from the need for systemic policy changes.
 While individual actions matter, they’re most powerful when paired with political advocacy.

-The most effective approach combines individual action with clear messaging: “I’m making these choices AND demanding my government implement climate policy that makes sustainable living accessible for everyone.”
+The most effective approach combines individual action with clear messaging: “I’m making these choices AND advocating for policies that make sustainable living accessible for everyone.”
 This framing acknowledges that not everyone has the privilege to choose expensive solar panels, electric vehicles, or organic food, and that’s exactly why policy change is necessary.

 7. Educate Yourself and Others About Climate Science